nearform/the-fastify-workshop/deck.md

 - Change `index.js` so that it:

-  - Registers the `fastify-jwt` plugin using a hardcoded string as the `secret` property of the plugin's configuration options.
+  - Registers the `fastify-jwt` plugin using a hardcoded string as the `secret` property of the plugin's configuration options

 ---